 While not the most peaceful trail you’ll ride as it’s right next to Highway 61 the entire 10 miles, it’s better and much safer than riding on the highway’s shoulder!

 This is a multi-use and pretty heavily-used trail, so you’ll be sharing it with others.
 It’s not maintained during the winter.
-A map is on this page.
+Here are the details.

 Lake Elmo Park Reserve (Lake Elmo)